SkylineCommunications/SLC-GQIDS-Kata-PerformanceAnalyzerKataExercise/PerformanceAnalyzerKataExercise/CatalogInformation/README.md

 #### Overview

-The Performance Analyzer Kata Exercise GQIDS is supplementary data source for the Kata #64: Introduction to Performance Analyzer.
+The Performance Analyzer Kata Exercise GQIDS is supplementary data source for the [Kata #64: Introduction to Performance Analyzer]().

 > [!TIP]
 > You can find the exercise on our [docs page]().

-> [!TIP]
-> The Kata is available on the [Dojo]().